Expensify/App/CONTRIBUTING.md

     1. Check to ensure an issue does not already exist in the New Expensify Issue list or Upwork job list.
 Please use your best judgement to search for similar titles and issue descriptions.
     2. If your bug or enhancement matches an existing issue, please feel free to comment on that GitHub issue with your findings if you think it’ll help solve a problem.
-    3. If there is no existing issue or Upwork job, create a new GitHub issue in the app's repo.
+    3. If there is no existing issue or Upwork job, create a new GitHub issue in the Expensify/App repo.
     4. Make sure to fill out all the required information fields in the issue template.
     5. Add the `AutoAssignerTriage` label to your issue.
     6. Before starting your PR to solve the bug or enhancement that you are proposing, please add a comment on your issue with a solution proposal.